4 months ago •

 - DLNA Controller: this device act as a controller, it can tell from which server the renderer should get its stream and is able to pause/play it or make playlists

 We came up with minidlna which is a common software you can find in any good Operating System.
 Minidlna acts as a DLNA Server.
-With it, you should be able to read media contained in an external hard disk or in t
+With it, you should be able to read media contained in an external hard disk or in the SD card of the Raspberry Pi, on a DLNA Renderer such as your TV or your cellphone.

 Read more »